InteropIO/js-examples/README.md

 The window that will be used as a popup window.

-### Pub/Sub Example
+### Pub/Sub

-Basic example which publishes messages on a topic and subscribes for messages published on that topic.
+Two applications using the [Pub/Sub API](https://docs.glue42.com/glue42-concepts/data-sharing-between-apps/pub-sub/javascript/index.html) to communicate.

+#### Publisher

+Publishes data on a topic.

+#### Subscriber

+Subscribes for data on a topic.

-### Shared Contexts Example
+### Shared Contexts

+Two applications that use the [Shared Contexts API](https://docs.glue42.com/glue42-concepts/data-sharing-between-apps/shared-contexts/javascript/index.html) to communicate.

 #### Client List

+Selecting a client in the app updates a shared context object with the client ID.

 #### Client Portfolio

+Subscribes for context updates and shows the selected client's portfolio based on the updated client ID in the shared context object.

 ### Themes

+This example demonstrates using the [Themes API](https://docs.glue42.com/glue42-concepts/windows/themes/javascript/index.html) to get all available themes, get the current theme, select a theme and subscribe for theme change events.

-### Window Management Example
+### Window Management

-Example of controlling the current or other Glue42 Windows.
+Example of controlling the current or other Glue42 Windows using the [Window Management API](https://docs.glue42.com/glue42-concepts/windows/window-management/javascript/index.html).

 #### My Window